Enter your zip code to check the tap in your area.

 Wondering if your tap water is safe to drink?
 It’s an important question, no matter where you live, but it’s one that is not always easy to answer.
 Water collects contaminants in stages and it’s filtered in stages as well.
 So, logically, the first step to clean water is a clean source — the reservoir,…Read More

 If you are looking to improve the taste of your tap water, there are a number of easy solutions available to you.
-Almost all of these involve filtering the water, in order to remove whatever is making it taste bad, but the good news is that this sort of filtering is simple, affordable, has almost…Read More
+Almost all of these involve filtering the water, in order to remove whatever is making it taste bad.
+The good news is that this sort of filtering is simple, affordable, has almost no…Read More

 Choosing a water filter isn’t as simple as you might think.
 That’s because there is a surprising amount of chemistry and physics (plus hydrology and biology) that goes into these devices.
 Most of the tough stuff can be left up to the engineers and PhDs who are designing and defining water filters, but choosing a…Read More

-A rotten egg smell coming from water is a popular problem.
+A rotten egg smell coming from drinking water is a popular problem.
 The good news is that it’s often not a health issue, but it can still be off-putting, especially if you aren’t used to it.
-This article will walk through the smell, the water’s taste, the causes, and what can be done about that rotten…Read More
+This article will walk through the cause of the smell, the water’s taste, and what can be done to…Read More

 A common concern among people shopping for water filters is whether there is lead in the water they are drinking.
 Particularly after the scandal in Flint, Michigan, there is heightened scrutiny around drinking water, and rightfully so.
 Lead is a toxic metal that occurs naturally in the earth and has been used most notable in…Read More